Skip to content

 Climate change a ‘decisive challenge’ for retailers, says Carrefour CEO

-2 years ago1 year ago3 mins
+2 years ago2 years ago3 mins

 Climate change is set to be a ‘decisive challenge’ for retail leaders in the coming years, according to Alexandre Bompard, CEO of Carrefour.